PrashanthKumar0/pong-os/Readme.md

 > Also Game Over screen is missing as i exceeded 512bytes limit 😁
 > For now it just goes into infinite loop and freezes after enemy scores `WIN_SCORE` defined in `include/CONSTANTS.asm`

+> [!NOTE]
+> I've tried to keep source code readable so try once
+> You may find an inspiration to start assembly 😀
+> (its really fun believe me | apart from a lot of searching on internet)

 ## Dependencies
 - nasm assembler